Carbon Monoxide (CO) Poisoning in Your Home

 - Everyone is the home is sick at the same time (the flu virus usually spreads from person to person)

-- The family members most effected spend the most time in the house
+- The family members most affected spend the most time in the house

 - Indoor pets appear ill